rgk/avsc_vs_cbor-x/README.md

 cbor-x-encoder2: 4.137ms

-* Warning, this is not a good benchmark at all, this is just a test.
+* Warning, this is not a good benchmark at all, this is just a test, with a very small data set.